What Every Woman Wants (1962 film)

-What Every Woman Wants is a 1962 British second feature ('B') comedy film directed by Ernest Morris and starring James Fox, Hy Hazell and Dennis Lotis.
+What Every Woman Wants is a 1962 British second feature ('B') comedy film directed by Ernest Morris and starring William Fox, Hy Hazell and Dennis Lotis.
 The screenplay by Mark Grantham (as M. M. McCormick) concerns a marriage guidance counsellor who struggles with his own domestic life.

 Plot

 Married mother Jean Goodwin and her daughter Sue join forces to bring about a transformation in their husbands' behavior, hoping to receive more attention from them.
 Their intricate plan sets off a series of comedic mishaps and chaos.